-- delays or difficulties in enrolling patients in our clinical trials; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - interruption of key clinical trial activities, such as clinical trial site data monitoring, due to limitations on travel imposed or recommended by governments, employers and others or interruption of clinical trial subject visits and study procedures, which may impact the integrity of subject data and clinical study endpoints; - interruption or delays in the operations of the FDA or other regulatory authorities, which may impact review and approval timelines;

-- interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing shortages, production slowdowns or stoppages and disruptions in delivery systems; - interruptions in preclinical studies due to restricted or limited operations resulting from restrictions on our onsite activities: - limitations on employee resources that would otherwise be focused on the conduct of our preclinical studies and clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; - impacts from prolonged remote work arrangements, such as strains on our business continuity plans, cybersecurity risks, and inability of certain employees to perform their work remotely; and - interruption or delays to our sourced discovery and clinical activities.
+- delays or difficulties in enrolling patients in our clinical trials; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of health care resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - interruption of key clinical trial activities, such as clinical trial site data monitoring, due to limitations on travel imposed or recommended by governments, employers and others, or interruption of clinical trial subject visits and study procedures, which may impact the integrity of subject data and clinical study endpoints; - interruption or delays in the operations of the FDA or other regulatory authorities, which may impact review and approval timelines; - interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing shortages, production slowdowns or stoppages and disruptions in delivery systems; - interruptions in preclinical studies due to restricted or limited operations resulting from restrictions on our on-site activities; - limitations on employee resources that would otherwise be focused on the conduct of our preclinical studies and clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; - impacts from prolonged remote work arrangements, such as strains on our business continuity plans, cybersecurity risks, and inability of certain employees to perform their work remotely; and - interruption or delays to our sourced discovery and clinical activities.

 The COVID-19 pandemic continues to rapidly evolve.
-The extent to which the pandemic impacts our business, preclinical studies and clinical trials will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as rate of infection, the duration of the pandemic and subsequent waves of infection, the prevalence of new variants of the virus, travel restrictions and social distancing in the U.S. and other countries, business closures or business disruptions, the availability, adoption and effectiveness of any vaccines or treatments and the effectiveness of actions taken in the U.S. and other countries to contain and address the disease.
+The extent to which the pandemic impacts our business, preclinical studies and clinical trials will depend on future developments, which are highly uncertain.
 If we or any of the third parties with whom we engage were to experience shutdowns or other business disruptions, our ability to conduct our business in the manner and on the timelines presently planned could be materially and negatively impacted.
-Additionally, concerns over the economic impact of COVID-19 pandemic have caused extreme volatility in financial and other capital markets which has and may continue to adversely impact our stock price and our ability to access capital markets.
+Additionally, concerns over the economic impact of COVID-19 pandemic have caused extreme volatility in financial and other capital markets, which has and may continue to adversely impact our stock price and our ability to access capital markets.